FCollinge/pokemon-browser/README.md

 Looking for the next component to build, I notice the pagination buttons are very similar to the one I just built.
 Eureka!
 I have shadcn components...
 What a waste of time that was.

+Onto the pagination.
+A lot of the code should be the same.